 Order governing eligibility for office in a subordinate Lodge shall govern in the election or the appointment of delegates and alternates.
 In the event that a delegate is incapacitated or is otherwise unable to attend the Convention, an alternate from the same Lodge may serve as a delegate for said Lodge.

 Section 8.
-To obtain the revenue necessary for defraying the expenses of the Association, each Lodge shall contribute annually the sum of $4.00 for each member in good standing according to its last report to the Grand Lodge.
+To obtain the revenue necessary for defraying the expenses of the Association, each Lodge shall contribute annually the sum of $6.00for each member in good standing according to its last report to the Grand Lodge.
 Dues shall be assessed on Mar 31 of each year and will be payable on or before April 10 of the same year.
 No Lodge shall be eligible to membership or entitled to representation unless its current dues have been paid to the Association.

 Section 9.
 All Lodges shall be required, through their Secretaries, to furnish whatever statistical data that may be requested by the Secretary of the Association.